I am Benjamin Johnston, a tech lead / developer, a researcher and an educator.

 My claim was based on Prolog’s powerful pattern matching features.
 In Prolog, pattern matching is referred to as unification.

-Assume we have a variable called Page whose value is as follows:
+Assume we have a variable called Page

 Page = html(body(h1('Sydney Weather'), p('Sunny')))

-Then if we have a variable called Forecast we can match it to a value using the following command:
+we can match it to a value using the following command:

 html(body(_, p(Forecast))) = Page

-Prolog will ‘unify’ both sides and output the result that Forecast = 'Sunny'.
+Prolog will ‘unify’ both sides and output the result that Forecast = 'Sunny'

 Pattern matching (or unification) is central to screen-scraping.
 In the remainder of this article I’ll show how to combine unification with a HTTP and HTML parser.
 I’ll then look briefly at the potential for natural language parsing.